nativefier/nativefier/README.md

 Tested mostly on OSX, but should work for windows and linux.

 ### Back Button
 A back button is intentionally not provided because the tool is designed for single page apps.
-However, if desired, an executable can built for any url, and simply pressing the `backspace` key will take the user back to the previous page.
+However, if desired, an executable can be built for any url, and simply pressing the `backspace` key will take the user back to the previous page.

 ## Issues